The Human Rights and Music Playlist

 By engaging with this playlist, listeners are invited to connect with the stories and emotions of those fighting for a better world.
 It offers a chance to appreciate how artists have used their creativity as a tool for resistance and how their messages continue to inspire and uplift those who challenge injustice.
 Through this collection, listeners can gain a deeper understanding of the universal desire for dignity, freedom, and peace that music so powerfully communicates.

-You can read more about the Human Rights and Music playlist.
+See the attachment below to read more about the Human Rights and Music playlist.